ldrosu/PriorityTimer/README.md

 * there is no need to use and manage settimeout or setinterval functions
 * pause and resume functionality is available at the priority timer service level without involving the simulation object itself.

+A live application that uses this service can be seen [here](https://ldrosu.github.io/PriorityTimer/).